ssl-hep/ServiceX_Uproot_Transformer/README.md

   --request-id REQUEST_ID
                         Request ID to read from queue

-  --subdir SUBDIR       subdirectory in persistence volume to write result to
+  --subdir SUBDIR       Subdirectory in the persistence volume to write result to
 ```

 You will need an X509 proxy available as a mountable volume.
 The X509 Secret